-The processes of strategy development, strategic change and renewal within large mature corporations as a basis for retaining and regaining competitive advantage is the focus of research by the School Dean Professor Julia Balogun.
-One of the key theme’s in the research of Professor Tom Elfring is strategic entrepreneurship, covering work on strategic renewal, entrepreneurial initiatives by middle managers, and strategies to overcome the behavioural traps in organizations trying to become top innovators.
-His work has been published in the Academy of Management Journal, Journal of Business Venturing and Organization Studies.
-Professor Terry McNulty has an international reputation for his portfolio of research on corporate governance, board effectiveness, strategic leadership and change in corporations and healthcare organisations.
-Professor McNulty has a background in organisational and management studies and uses research methods that bring him directly into contact with senior managers and institutions associated with governance.
-Dr Vasiliki Bamiatzi combines theoretical aspects of strategic management, international business, corporate finance and social psychology to explore the role of several less-explored factors such as organisational slack and regional personality variations, on post-takeover performance.
-MNEs’ strategic choices (investment decision, location choice) and their performance implications under macroeconomic uncertainty and country heterogeneity are examined by Dr Shubin Wu and his work has been published in the Strategic Management Journal as well as other leading academic journals.
+The processes of strategy development, strategic change as well as corporate communication and sensemaking within large mature corporations as a basis for retaining and regaining competitive advantage is the focus of research by the School Dean Professor Julia Balogun as well as Professor Joep Cornelissen.
+Prof Jordi Surroca’s work intersects strategic management, corporate social responsibility, and corporate governance.
+Ms Abigail Stewart brings international expertise in law while Professor Terry McNulty has an international reputation for his portfolio of research on corporate governance, board effectiveness, strategic leadership and change in corporations and healthcare organisations.
+Dr Carola Wolf adds a focus on middle management as well as strategy-practice and Prof Mike Zundel and Dr Anup Nair study processual aspects of strategy.
+MNEs’ strategic choices (investment decision, location choice) and their performance implications under macroeconomic uncertainty and country heterogeneity are examined by Professor Elizabeth Maitland as well as Dr Shubin Wu and both have published their work the Strategic Management Journal as well as other leading academic journals.

 Entrepreneurship and Innovation